 Travel everywhere in Japan

 As I alluded to in the previous section, you can easily see all regions of Japan with two months in the country.
-After diving 2-3 weeks between Kyushu and Shikoku (and maybe Okinawa), head north and east through San’in and Kansai to Tokyo and through Tohoku.
+After diving 2-3 weeks between Kyushu and Shikoku (including outlying islands off Nagasaki prefecture, and maybe even Okinawa), head north and east through San’in and Kansai to Tokyo and through Tohoku.
 This will take an additional 3-4 weeks, leaving you with 1-2 week to spend exploring Hokkaido to your heart’s content.

 See all the cherry blossoms or fall colors